fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 - Tooling: use available data first
   - reported input such as visual inspections
 - Must track execution
-- Take on board wide breadt of newly available information without throwing the basis overboard
+- Take on board wide breadth of newly available information without throwing the basis overboard
-  - _preventive maintenance_
+  - preventive maintenance
-  - workorder optimization
+  - work-order optimization
 - Joint performance metrics:
   for a coordinated effort to balance optimization of production, asset performance, product quality and cost, you had better have a shared measure for these
-- Make data relateable
+- Make data relate-able
   - Time stamped performance data
-  - Trackable materials & product
+  - Track-able materials & product
   - Shared static data
-- Should not only integrate but also allow itself to be intergrated:
+- Should not only integrate but also allow itself to be integrated:
   This is where most ready made solutions fall short